openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

   <devsite-multiple-choice>
     <div>What is a Parent Request used for?</div>
     <div correct>
-      <div>To discover neighboring Routers and Router Eligible End Devices
-      (REEDs) in the target network.</div>
+      <div>To discover neighboring Extender-Capable Devices in the target network.</div>
       <div>Correct.
 A Parent Request is issued by a device seeking to attach to
       a network.</div>
       </div>
     <div>
-      <div>To announce that a Router is becoming a parent.</div>
+      <div>To announce that an Extender-Capable Device is becoming a parent.</div>
       <div>Incorrect.
-A Router does not initiate a Parent-Child relationship
+A Mesh Extender does not initiate a Parent-Child relationship
       with another network device.
-Instead, a network device selects a Router to become its Child.</div>
+Instead, a network device selects an Extender-Capable Device to become its Parent.</div>
     </div>
     <div>
-      <div>To request that a Router Eligible End Device be promoted to a Router.
+      <div>To request that an Extender-Capable Device be promoted to a Mesh Extender.
       </div>
       <div>Incorrect.</div>
     </div>